|

 The low temperature of the dilution refrigerator is brought to the

 detectors via a 1.5m long cold finger.
-A 20cm thick lead shield (Plombum
+An additional 20cm thick lead shield (Plombum

 lead with a 210Pb activity of only 3.6Bq/kg) inside a